Clubs & Activities

 What is the focus on this activity?
 Plan and implement school activities for juniors with the primary focus on the Junior Prom.

 When does this activity meet?
-One Tuesday a month in the library computer lab
+Last Thursday of every month in the library tech lab

 What is the focus of this activity?
 Each month we discuss a different book that the group chooses together.
 We also recommend individual books to each other as well as post book reviews.